 People who are struggling with addiction never utter the words “I’m addicted” as they are the ones who are always in denial.
 Addiction leads them to think that they do not have a problem even though the alcohol and drug intake increases.
 No matter how great the consumption is, they will think it is okay.

 4 – Letting Go of Hobbies and Interests

 Something that was once precious to an addict will eventually become nothing for them anymore due to the fact that alcohol and drugs are the priority.
 Someone who was once a piano player has no interest in practicing because they would focus on their intake.
 Someone who was a regular salsa dancer has lost the will to perform because they would rather spend their time drinking alcohol.
 This can become difficult especially if this hobby or interest of theirs helped with their physical or mental state in the past.

 5 – Getting More and More Obsessed

 When one’s addiction becomes severe, their obsession with alcohol and drugs becomes even worse.
-They will not be able to stand living the day without a daily dose of drugs or alcohol, they will spend all the money they have just to get their hands on more, the more it is not treated the worse their obsession will become.
+They will not be able to stand living the day without a daily dose of drugs or alcohol, they will spend all the money they have instead of investing just to get their hands on more, the more it is not treated the worse their obsession will become.

 If you or a loved one is experiencing any of these signs of addiction, it is time to visit a doctor or get enrolled in a sobriety center.
 Dealing with drugs and alcohol is indeed difficult, but once you start to be aware of the problem, eventually it can be dealt with and results in the future will be great.